jentery/routledgeCompanionMSDH/indexActual.md

-# Index for *The Routledge Companion to Media Studies and Digital Humanities*
+# Index for *The Routledge Companion to Media Studies and Digital Humanities* (DRAFT)

 Compiled with Allison Murphy (UVic English)